 Jane Mabon is an established private family law specialist providing advice and representation in all aspects of private children matters, divorce, domestic abuse and financial remedy.

-She is routinely instructed in complex and often protracted contact and residence disputes acting for parents, children, step-parents, grandparents and other extended family members.
-Her approachability and ability to handle clients of many different types has proved invaluable over the 15 years during which she has developed her practice in this area.
+She is routinely instructed in complex and often protracted child arrangement disputes acting for parents, children, step-parents, grandparents and other extended family members.
+Her approachability and ability to handle clients of many different types has proved invaluable over the 20 years during which she has developed her practice in this area.

 of time and cases involving Rule 16.4 Guardians.
-Jane is a skillful negotiator and prides herself on her ability to assist parents in reaching an agreed outcome wherever possible.
+Jane is a skilful negotiator and prides herself on her ability to assist parents in reaching an agreed outcome wherever possible.
 However, where a contested hearing is required Jane is a strong and confident advocate who will forcefully argue the case for her client.
-In addition to contact and residence matters Jane accepts instructions in all applications under the Children Act 1989 ranging from enforcement orders to Schedule 1 applications for financial provision.
-She has recently been involved in a number of applications for specific issue orders involving disputes over a child’s education, religious education and removal from the jurisdiction.
+In addition to disputes in respect of the child arrangements, Jane accepts instructions in all applications under the Children Act 1989 ranging from enforcement orders to Schedule 1 applications for financial provision.
+She is regularly instructed in a applications for specific issue orders involving disputes over a child’s education, religious education and removal from the jurisdiction.

 Nine St John Street Chambers 'Brochure Creator'.
 From here you are able to create a personlised PDF of profiles you have viewed while browsing the site, you can then download your brochure as a PDF to use on your PC, Tablet or print a hard copy.